 In the summer of 2003, in the wake of America's attack on Iraq, many passionate opponents of that war greeted the approach of Independence Day with ambivalence if not outright bitterness.
 I myself knew plenty of people who verbalized their fantasies about moving to Canada.

 In fact, I had one friend who took the idea a step further, and moved Canada here.
 On July 1, he celebrated what he called "Temporary Canada Day."
 He decked out his Hudson Valley home in red and white bunting and maple leaf flags, and declared it temporarily part of our northern neighbor.
 Lastly, he set up a consular office on his front lawn where guests could fill out paperwork for visas or even receive a temporary Canadian passport.
-Then, once past customs, guests could drink Molsons and play uphill lawn bowling, and relax into their new identity, separated finally from their suddenly terrifying fellow Americans.
+Then, once passed customs, guests could drink Molsons and play uphill lawn bowling, and relax into their new identity, separated finally from their suddenly terrifying fellow Americans.

 I don't know whether he's planning to revive the holiday this year.
 If he did, it would certainly be in keeping with the despairing mood of many liberals in the Trump era.

 But this year, Canada may deserve to be examined as more than just a liberal fantasy object.
 Canada, after all, is a real place, with its own history and culture and way of doing things, and a strong if peculiar nationalism of its own.
 And yet it is also one of the most diverse countries in the world, with nearly twice the percentage of foreign-born residents that America has.
 If Canada has figured out how to construct a workable liberal nationalism in the age of mass migration and populist backlash, maybe America has something to learn from it?

 Celebrating its 150th birthday this weekend, the gentle giant to the north may finally be ready for its close up.
 But a close look reveals that it might be harder for Americans to copy it than our own liberals might wish.